-Lisbon in spring
+Lisbon with toddlers in spring

 You might get rain this time of the year, like everywhere in Europe in spring, so it is wise to still bring closed shoes and an outer layer and to keep an eye on the weather forecast for the specific days of your visit.

-Lisbon in summer
+Lisbon with toddlers in summer

-If visiting Lisbon with kids in summer, make sure you are equipped for the sun (sun cream, sun hats, lots of water etc) and consider day trips to the beach or possibly even a base on the coast for day trips into the city.
+If visiting Lisbon with toddler in summer, make sure you are equipped for the sun (sun cream, sun hats, lots of water etc) and consider day trips to the beach or possibly even a base on the coast for day trips into the city.

 Lisbon in Autumn

-If visiting Lisbon with kids in autumn you can expect mild to chilly temperatures and a mix of nice crisp days and rainy ones.
+If visiting Lisbon with toddlers in autumn you can expect mild to chilly temperatures and a mix of nice crisp days and rainy ones.

 Lisbon in winter

 |Month||Temperature Low/High||Rainy Days|

 |December||9C/49F – 15C/60F||14|